DucBac99/ndbac/README.md

-This is a web service project weitten pHp, javascript
+This is a web service project written pHp, javascript